G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 – – –

-Dobbs is a former Washington Post reporter.
+Dobbs is a former Washington Post reporter and author of a forthcoming book about Nixon and Watergate, “King Richard: An American Tragedy.”